Quantcast

 Courtesy of Ziad Elkawlak

-Ridgewood-based writer and comedian Aviva Pearl Creation is bringing her work to the stage with the debut of “Clay Mommy” at the Jonah Bokaer Foundation for the Arts in Brooklyn.
+Ridgewood-based writer and comedian Aviva Pearl Creation is bringing her work to the stage with the debut of “Clay Mommy” at Chez Bushwick, a branch of the Jonah Bokaer Arts Foundation in Brooklyn.
 The play will run from Nov.
 8 to 10 at 304 Boerum St. #23.

 “Clay Mommy” explores the complex relationship between a trans woman who leaves sex work and New York City to reconnect with her estranged Orthodox Jewish mother.
 Upon returning home, the protagonist decides to become a mother figure to a family friend who is beginning her transition.
 Using Kabbalah—magic from Jewish folklore—the protagonist brings a sculpture of her grandmother to life to receive guidance on how to be a mother.